norbert-s/SeleniumFramework/README.md

 - concurrency is set such that all the methods are being run concurrently using the resources in a thread safe way

-- the test are run in a data driven manner, the whole test oracle - meaning that the data supplied and the expectations supplied come from json files
+- the tests are run in a data driven manner, the whole test oracle - meaning that the data supplied and the expectations supplied come from json files

-- the same tests can be run with different test data -by json files
+- the same tests can be run with different test data -by json files - and the test run as many times as the supplied data triggers them to

-- there is a pipeline which runs tests on different branches
+- there is a pipeline which runs tests on the branches they are pushed onto

   - and if the tests fail then push to main is not permitted